 Lake Land College is concerned with providing a healthy and productive work environment for its employees and students.
 Smoking and the use of tobacco products shall be prohibited on any property owned or operated by the College and in College vehicles.
+(See Board Policy 09.09 Smoking and the Use of Tobacco Products.)

 Failure to comply may result in a fine per state guidelines as posted on the Lake Land College Police Department website.